HotPocketHPE/mhguide/mhguide.md

 ### Player Raw

-This is what is listed as "Attack" under your status page, and it's mostly influenced by preparation outside the hunt.
+This is what is listed as "Attack" under your status page.
 Build better gear to raise this!

 Your weapon itself makes up most of your raw.
 Higher number = more damage!
 Other considerations such as Sharpness or ammo capacities are important too, so try to find a balance.

 Affinity is your critical hit chance.
-A crit (bright red flash) will deal 25% more damage, while a negative crit (dark red flash) will deal 25% less.
+A crit (bright red flash) will deal 25% more raw damage, while a negative crit (dark red flash) will deal 25% less.

 Explosions (such as Gunlance shells or Charge Blade phials) and some other attacks (such as bowgun elemental shots) cannot crit or negative crit, but most attacks can.